-RUSCIO DISCUSSES CAREERS IN THEATRE and job opportunities in educational and professional theatre.
+RUSCIO DISCUSSES CAREERS IN THEATRE

+Alfred Ruscio, associate professor of theatre arts and artistic director of the Academy of Dramatic Art, was invited to speak to students of Lahser High School in Bloomfield Hills at their annual Careers Day, on Tuesday, May 21.
+He discussed training and job opportunities in educational and professional theatre.
 The interest was extremely high and two separate meetings were required.
 His talk was followed by a lengthy question and answer session.